 The key strengths of this study were the rigorous use of pre-defined guidelines including intensive pre-tests and a low loss to follow-up.
 Limitations are that study consenters were more often female and younger of age then the non-consenters and that subgroup analyses were not possible.
+Moreover, it has to be noted that in some cases the MSK-HQG was answered after first contact with the therapist and not before.
+This might have influenced the coefficients, but with only 15% of cases we consider its potential impact to have been small and for determining responsiveness it is more likely to have led to an underestimation rather than overestimation of our estimates.

 The sample size reached the requirement of 50 to 100 participants recommended in the literature,28, 29 but even after an extended recruitment period the size was not sufficient to carry out preliminary subgroup analyses for each pain site (back, neck, shoulder or hip/knee).
 Studies with larger samples enabling such analyses or focusing on one pain site should be conducted in future.
 Moreover, future studies might include a head-to-head comparison with the MSK-HQG against the SMFA, which is an alternative instrument in German that is designed for musculoskeletal patients across a range of diagnoses.12 Whilst, the findings from this study suggest the reliability and responsiveness of the two instruments maybe similar, we would recommend that a future study performs a direct comparison.

-46
+The Cochrane Back and Neck Group considers that a minimum loss to follow-up of 70% for long-term and 80% for short-term time periods is unlikely to lead any retention bias.
+With 79% our follow-up result rose above the first threshold and gets even close to the second one for long-term time periods.46 The return for test-retest-reliability was lower and therefore the possibility for bias in this case is higher.
+Still, the CI for the calculated ICC seem robust.

+Almost half of the participants were seeking care due to back pain.
+This meant that they had a strong influence on the established coefficients, likely indicated by the sensitivity analysis conducted for construct validity.
+Nevertheless, all combinations of the sensitivity analysis showed at least a good correlation.

 Conclusions

-With good test-retest-reliability, and good face and construct validity the MSK-HQG fulfills the demand for instruments that are applicable across multiple musculoskeletal conditions and across different rehabilitation settings, although the relatively high MIC should be kept in mind.
+With good test-retest-reliability, and good construct validity the MSK-HQG fulfills the demand for instruments that are applicable across multiple musculoskeletal conditions and across different rehabilitation settings, although the relatively high MIC should be kept in mind.
 With the growing number of different language versions available internationally coordinated studies will be enabled.

 References